nicholas-ko-zy/nicholas-ko-zy.github.io/_posts/2025-01-29-urban-planning-math.md

 (7) The region's population of households is a function of employment.
 The assumption here is that people can only live if they have jobs to pay for housing.

 (8) The number of households in a tract is a function of distance to employment opportunities.
-The $$T_{ij}$$ term handles the pair-wise distance between tracts.
+The $T_{ij}$ term handles the pair-wise distance between tracts.

 (9) Sum of residents in all tracts must equal total population count.